 From Potential Conflict to Cooperation Potential

-Housed within UNESCO since 2001, PCCP is an associated programme of the United Nations World Water Assessment Progamme and of UNESCO’s International Hydrological Programme and is in a unique position to be active in water conflict resolution around the world.
+Housed within UNESCO since 2001, PCCP is an associated project of the United Nations World Water Assessment Progamme and of UNESCO’s International Hydrological Programme and is in a unique position to be active in water conflict resolution around the world.
 It addresses situations where water users need support to manage their transboundary water resources in a peaceful and equitable manner.

-The programme follows the idea that although transboundary water resources can be a source of conflict their joint management can be strengthened and even used as a means for further cooperation.
+The project follows the idea that although transboundary water resources can be a source of conflict their joint management can be strengthened and even used as a means for further cooperation.
 Thus PCCP demonstrates that a situation with undeniable potential for conflict can be transformed into a situation where cooperation potential can emerge.
 As it fosters cooperation between nations by supporting and maintaining peace building processes PCCP contributes to UNESCO's mandate: to nurture the idea of peace in human minds.

 PCCP's priority target groups are institutions and individuals that manage transboundary water resources: